CWD in Tennessee

 - Allow more hunting on your land

 - Discontinue the use of mineral licks and feeding

-- Cover old mineral sites with six (6) inches of topsoil/gravel
+- Cover old mineral sites with at least six (6) inches of topsoil/gravel

 - Avoid planting small food plots

 - Test deer harvested on your land for CWD.

 Feeding and mineral sites increase contact between deer, thereby increasing the likelihood of the spread of CWD.
 As a result, the feeding of wildlife is restricted in counties affected by CWD.
 Currently, there are 10 counties affected by CWD, including high-risk counties where CWD has been detected within ten miles of the county border, and positive counties in which CWD has been detected.
 High risk counties include: Chester, Crockett, Gibson, Haywood, McNairy, and Shelby.
 Positive counties include: Fayette, Hardeman, Madison, and Tipton counties.